Madha Lok Sabha constituency

 Madha Lok Sabha constituency (43) is one of the 48 Lok Sabha (lower house of Indian parliament) constituencies of Maharashtra state in western India.
 This constituency was created on 19 February 2008 as a part of the implementation of the Presidential notification based on the recommendations of the Delimitation Commission of India constituted on 12 July 2002.
 It first held elections in 2009 and its first member of parliament (MP) was Sharad Pawar of the Nationalist Congress Party (NCP).
-As of the 2019 elections, the constituency's current MP is Ranjeetsinha Hindurao Naik Nimbalkar.
+As of the 2024 elections, the constituency's current MP is Dhairyasheel Patil] from NCP(SP).

 Assembly segments

 At present, Madha Lok Sabha constituency comprises six Vidhan Sabha (legislative assembly) segments.
 These segments are: